UniversalDependencies/docs/_eu/dep/fixed.md

 ---
 layout: relation
 title: 'fixed'
-redirect_from: "eu/dep/mwe.html"
+shortdef: 'fixed multi-word expression'
-shortdef: 'multi-word expression'
+udver: '2'
 ---

 `fixed`, the multi-word expression (modifier) relation, is one of the three relations (compound, mwe, name) for compounding.
 It is used for certain fixed grammaticized expressions that behave like function words or short adverbials.